WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 The current option determines the method used to propagate the surface current across the specified depth.
 Option 0 is depth independent, option 1 uses a 1/7 power law, option 2 uses linear variation with depth and option 3 specifies no ocean current.
+The ``currentSpeed`` parameter represents the surface current speed, and ``currentDepth`` the depth at which the current speed decays to zero (given as a positive number).
+See :ref:`theory-current` for more details on each method.
-These parameters are only used to calculate a more accurate fluid velocity in the Morison Element calculation.
+These parameters are used to calculate the fluid velocity in the Morison Element calculation.
-To incorporate the mean drift force on a body, mean drift coefficients must be input to BEMIO.

 .. _user-advanced-features-body: